A Complete Heart Attack Guide: Heart Attack Symptoms, Causes, Treatment, Cost

 Silent Heart Attacks

 The coronary artery spasm (CAS) is also termed coronary spasm, unstable angina, or popularly silent heart attack.
-The symptoms remain the same, just like the stemi attack.
+The symptoms remain the same, just like the stem attack.
+The early warning signs of a heart attack remain the same, just like the stem attack.
 People are usually mistaken for the symptoms of muscle pain, indigestion, and many other things.

 It happens when the artery gets completely tight and reduces the amount of blood to the heart or blocks it.
 In such circumstances, only a blood test or an imaging test can show you whether you have a silent attack or not.

-These might not be considered harmful to the health, but in many cases, it has taken people's lives or given the risk of following cardiac arrest.
+These might not be considered harmful to health, but in many cases, it has taken people's lives or given the risk factors for mi of following cardiac arrest.

 How Many Lives Were Taken By Cardiovascular Disease (CVD) Each Year?

 The present world is full of tension, stress, and anxiety.
-It has led to many chronic mental illnesses and health issues in the entire world.
+It has led to many chronic mental illnesses and health issues in the world as a whole.
 A recent survey states that 17.9 million people die because of CVD (Cardiovascular disease).
 It represents horrifying statistics which indicate 32% of global deaths.
+If you want to know how to avoid stress and anxiety, it is crucial to address these issues promptly.

 An Indian survey indicates that people ranging from 35 to 65 years in India die of a heart attack.
 It is a very concerning situation for everyone.
-The government is also trying to make necessary arrangements like health policies, health campaigns, cardiovascular disease awareness programs, etc., to educate people on heart attack and treatment
+The government is also trying to make necessary arrangements like health policies, health campaigns, cardiovascular disease awareness programs, etc, to educate people about heart attack in Hindi and treatment.

 What Are The Best Possible Heart Attack Diagnosis Given In Hospitals?

-When it comes to diagnosing the root cause of your cardiovascular disease, the cardiologist may perform some major screenings or tests.
+When diagnosing the root cause of your cardiovascular disease, the cardiologist may perform some major screenings or tests.
 It will include several questions from the patient and a few tests.

-A cardiologist will also make queries regarding your previous health conditions like Blood Pressure (high or low), Sugar levels, cholesterol, any previous heart problems, etc. You need to describe all such conditions for better diagnosis and treatment precisely.
+A cardiologist will also make queries regarding your previous health conditions like Blood Pressure (high or low), Sugar levels, cholesterol, any previous heart problems, etc. You need to describe all such conditions for better diagnosis and cardiac arrest treatments precisely.

 The signals then transmit the information through electrical waves on a monitor or printed on paper.
 ECG helps diagnose the injured heart muscles as these are not capable of conducting electrical impulses.